Find healing and balance on Lake Ontario with Oceah Oceah’s guided sunset paddleboarding tours.

-As I’ve come into my young adult years and begun exploring the cities around me, I’ve fallen in love with Toronto for its fantastic food, vibrant communities and profound histories.
+As I’ve grown into my young adult years and started exploring cities nearby, I’ve fallen in love with Toronto—its food, its vibrant communities, and its deep history.

 At those moments, I’m grateful for the many watersheds that interact with Toronto, including Lake Ontario and the Humber River.